8 Awesome & Admirable “Autistic Personality Traits”

 7. Doesn’t conform to social norms

-8. They CAN Thrive
+8. They Can, and Do, Thrive